• Skip to primary navigation

 “I know it’s stupid,” a writer said to me not long ago.
 “All I have to do is sit down and write up the idea that is in my head and send it.
 But I can’t.
 I sit there like an idiot and can’t find the nerve to send my query.
 I realize this is why I can’t succeed as a writer.”

-For instance, a few years ago, I found that I was constantly coming down to the wire on my deadlines.
+For instance, a few years ago, I found I was constantly coming down to the wire on my deadlines.
 I would send in my stories with only minutes to go.
-A couple of times, I missed a deadline.
+Twice, I missed a deadline.
 It was no big deal.
-But until then, I had prided myself on never having missed a deadline.
-Suddenly I was frozen in front of the screen, unable to write anything.
+But until then, I had prided myself on never having missed a deadline and I was an incredibly fast writer.
+But for some reason, I was suddenly frozen in front of the screen, unable to write anything.

 Most writers I know want to make marketing a part of their routine.
 Most struggle.
-What is it about querying that puts you off?
+What is it about marketing that puts you off?
 Is it the part where you have to search for information?
-The part where you have to write the query?
+The part where you have to write the pitch?
 Or the parts where you hear back?
-Try and narrow down which parts of the process make you uncomfortable.
+Try to narrow down which parts of the process make you uncomfortable.
 And then see if you can find ways to counter that discomfort.

 If you’re facing a fear of rejection, for instance, my telling you that it happens to everyone is probably not very helpful.
-I’d recommend that you flip it around to make rejection an almost positive thing.
-Angela Giles Klocke, a friend of mine, started a group many years ago in which she encouraged writers to aim for 100 rejections in a year.
+I’d recommend that you flip it around to make rejection a positive thing.
+My friend Angela Giles Klocke, started a group many years ago in which she encouraged writers to aim for 100 rejections in a year.
 If you fear failure, this is exactly what you should do.
 Make the rejections a positive.
 Collect them.
 Compete with someone to see who can get more first.

-Your first assignment of the day, then, is this: Think about the parts of querying that you resist the most and find ways to tackle that resistance.
+Your first assignment of the day is this: Think about the parts of querying that you resist the most and find ways to tackle that resistance.

 Easy Wins